Abelian Surfaces over totally real fields are Potentially Modular: Shimura varieties

 \item If $\Sigma'$ is a refinement of~$\Sigma$, then there are projective maps $\pi_{\Sigma', \Sigma}: X_{K, \Sigma'}\rightarrow X_{K, \Sigma}$, and $(\mathrm{R}\pi_{\Sigma',\Sigma})_{*} \ocal_{X_{K, \Sigma'}} = \ocal_{X_{K, \Sigma}}$.
 Let $\mathcal{I}_{X_{K, \Sigma}}$ and $\mathcal{I}_{X_{K, \Sigma'}}$ be the invertible sheaves of the boundary in $X_{K, \Sigma}$ and $X_{K, \Sigma'}$.
 Then $\pi_{\Sigma', \Sigma}^{*} \mathcal{I}_{X_{K, \Sigma}} = \mathcal{I}_{X_{K, \Sigma'}}$ and $(\mathrm{R}\pi_{\Sigma',\Sigma})_{*} \mathcal{I}_{X_{K, \Sigma'}} = \mathcal{I}_{X_{K, \Sigma}}$.

 \item Suppose that~$K$ is reasonable \emph{(}in the sense of Definition~\ref{defn: reasonable}\emph{)}.
-Then the toroidal compactification $X_{K,\Sigma}$ is flat over $\Spec \ZZ_{(p)}$, a local complete intersection, and normal.\end{enumerate} \end{thm} \begin{proof}This follows from~\cite[Thm.\ 6.1]{Lan2016}.
+Then the toroidal compactification $X_{K,\Sigma}$ is flat over $\Spec \ZZ_{(p)}$, normal, and Cohen-Macaulay.
+If $\Sigma$ is smooth, then $X_{K,\Sigma}\to\Spec \ZZ_{(p)}$ is further a local complete intersection.
+Finally if $K_v= \mathrm{GSp}_4(\ocal_{F_v})$ for all $v| p$ and $\Sigma$ is smooth then $X_{K,\Sigma}\to\Spec \ZZ_{(p)}$ is smooth.\end{enumerate} \end{thm} \begin{proof}This follows from~\cite[Thm.\ 6.1]{Lan2016}.
 We simply need to specify the choices we made to construct the toroidal compactification by normalization (see \cite[\S2]{lan_2016}).
 In the first case that $K_p = \mathrm{G}_1( \Z_p)$ (the nice case: no level at $p$, prime to $p$ polarization), the compactification is constructed in \cite{MR3186092}.
 In the second case that $K_p = \prod_{v |p} K_v$ where $K_v \in \{ \mathrm{GSp}_4(\ocal_{F_v}), \Par(v) \}$, the compactification can be constructed as a closed subscheme of some toroidal compactification of a Siegel modular variety with a prime to $p$ polarization (Zarhin's trick) (and possibly performing again a blow up or a blow down at the boundary as explained in \cite{Lan2016}).
 In the general case where we have a parahoric level structure, we consider all possible degeneration maps $Y_{K} \rightarrow \prod_{K'_p} Y_{K^p K'_p}$ where $K_p \rightarrow K'_p$ and $K'_p = \prod_{v |p} K'_v$ with $K'_v \in \{ \mathrm{GSp}_4(\ocal_{F_v}), \Par (v)\}$ and obtain the toroidal compactification as a closed subscheme of the product of the toroidal compactifications of the $Y_{K^p K'_p}$ (and possibly performing again a blow up or a blow down at the boundary as explained in \cite{Lan2016}).

 Now, everything apart from~(\ref{item: lci X Sigma}) is immediate, while~(\ref{item: lci X Sigma}) follows from Proposition~\ref{prop: toroidal compactifications of G1} together with the explicit description of the formal completions along boundary strata given in~\cite[Thm.\ 6.1~(4)]{Lan2016}.\end{proof}